chronoby/RISK/README.md

-# RISK
+# renderer

-An 3D scene demo in OpenGL.
+A tiny 3D renderer in OpenGL.

 ### Features